mccombs/vtech2/content/blog/postgres-managing-types.md

 ```
 [Postgresql docs](https://www.postgresql.org/docs/12/datatype-enum.html)

-Introducing an enum type is a pretty good way to solve this, but only in some situations.
-Basically, if you're sure the enum type will never change then go with enums.
-In most other cases there are better ways.
+Introducing an enum type is an okay way to solve this, but only in very specific situations.
+Basically, if you're sure the enum type will __never__ change then still probably choose the next option.
+Even when this holds true, I wouldn't use enums.

 The shortcomings of this approach are:
 * Updating enums kind of sucks
+* Reading enum values requires querying pg_catalog
-* Enums can only contain a single value
+* Enums cannot be extended beyond one value
 * Enums values must be known before adding

-I realize that the last two of these points is rather odd, seeing as how these are reasons to use an enum, however accepting enums as an answer to the problem assumes full usage knowledge of the column, as well as the limitations of enums.

-Let me broaden the scope of this example beyond fields named "type" to explain.
-The issue we are solving here is not unique to account types, lets add country to the account using the same method.
+The pros of this approach are:
+* Very easy to reference in code

+If you're still not convinced then let's expand past the type field and naively implement countries with enums.
+Country isn't a great real world example as the data sets associated with countries is large, leading to a full table instead of an enum, but all the real examples that I've encountered are very application specific.

 ```sql
 CREATE TYPE example.account_types AS ENUM(